eyagargah/quiz-app/README.md

 # Quiz App

-This project is a quiz app developed using Angular.
+This project is a quiz app developed to test your knowledge.
 Users can answer multiple-choice questions and see their score at the end.
 The app also displays the correct answers and provides feedback on each question.

 ## Features